 And if you’re relocating permanently you must re-apply for a permit in your new state/territory.
 Read more about taking your permit interstate.

 Myth 8.
 Insurance is more expensive for disability permit users

 Disability parking permit holders often struggle with car insurance.
-Finding cost-effective insurance with the right coverage can be difficult, especially if your car’s been converted for drivers or passengers with a disability.
-This is because most insurers don’t understand disability.
-As a result, they often quote higher premiums – because they consider disability permit users to be higher-risk drivers.
+Finding cost-effective insurance with the right coverage can be difficult.
+This is often the case for converted cars for drivers or passengers with a disability.
+Read our article ‘is disability car insurance more expensive‘ to see why (and avoid underinsurance).

-Find out more about our mobility car insurance for disability parking permit holders here.
+Find out more about our disability car insurance for disability parking permit holders here.